TiffanyDegbotse/XAI_assignment_3/README.md

 I use a **Random Forest Classifier** (`sklearn.ensemble.RandomForestClassifier`) trained on the processed dataset.

-from sklearn.ensemble import RandomForestClassifier model = RandomForestClassifier(random_state=42)
+-from sklearn.ensemble import RandomForestClassifier -model = RandomForestClassifier(random_state=42)

 ---